Subchapter A. INDIVIDUAL SELF-INSURANCE

 § 125.15.
 Workers’ compensation liability.

-(b) A self-insurer which liquidates or dissolves shall transfer its liability to a third party, subject to the approval of the Bureau, or shall insure its liability with a company authorized to write workers’ compensation insurance in this Commonwealth.
+(b) A self-insurer which liquidates or dissolves shall transfer its liability to a third party, subject to the approval of the Bureau, or shall obtain a self-insurance loss portfolio transfer policy covering the liability.

 (c) If a self-insurer sells or divests a part of itself, self-insurance coverage ends for the separated parts on the date of separation.
-The self-insurer remains responsible for claims incurred against the separated part occurring up to the date of separation unless the Bureau approves an alternative arrangement for the payment of the self-insurer’s liability.
+The self-insurer remains liable for claims incurred against the separated part occurring up to the date of separation unless the Bureau approves a request to transfer the self-insurer’s liability to another entity.

 Source